A Survey of Machine Unlearning: Published Resources on Machine Unlearning

 \sstitle{Membership Inference} The membership inference metric leverages a membership inference attack to determine whether or not any information about the forgotten samples remains in the model~\cite{chen2021machine}.
 The set to be forgotten should have reduced the attack probability in the unlearned model.
 The chance of an inference attack should be reduced in the unlearned model compared to the original model for the forgotten class data.

-\sstitle{ZRF score} Zero Retrain Forgetting (ZRF) makes it possible to evaluate unlearning approaches independent of retraining~\cite{chundawat2022can}.
+\sstitle{ZRF (Zero Retrain Forgetting) score} ZRF makes it possible to evaluate unlearning approaches independent of retraining~\cite{chundawat2022can}.
 The unpredictability of the model's predictions is measured by comparing them to an unskilled instructor.
 ZRF compares the set to be forgotten's output distribution to the output of a randomly initialised model, which in most situations is our lousy instructor.
 The ZRF score ranges between 0 and 1; it will be near to 1 if the model's behaviour with the forgotten samples is entirely random, and close to 0 if it exhibits a certain pattern.
-The formula of ZFR score is $\mathcal{ZFR} = 1 - \frac{1}{nf}\sum_{i=0}^{n_f} \mathcal{JS}(M(x_i), T_d(x_i))$, where $x_i$ is the $i_{th}$ sample from the set to be forgotten with a total number of samples $n_f$
+Formally, $\mathcal{ZRF} = 1 - \frac{1}{nf}\sum\limits_{i=0}^{n_f} \mathcal{JS}(M(x_i), T_d(x_i))$, where $x_i$ is the $i_{th}$ sample from the set to be forgotten with a total number of samples $n_f$.

 \sstitle{Anamnesis Index (AIN)} AIN values range between 0 and 1.
 The better the unlearning, the closer to 1.
 Instances where information from the classes to be forgotten are still preserved in the model correlate to AIN levels well below 1.
 A score closer to 0 also suggests that the unlearned model will rapidly relearn to generate correct predictions.
 This may be due to the fact that the last layers contain limited reversible modifications, which degrades the performance of the model on the forgotten classes.
 If an AIN score is much greater than 1, it may suggest that the approach causes parameter changes that are so severe that the unlearning itself may be detected (Streisand effect).
 This might be due to the fact that the model was pushed away from the original point and, as a result, is unable to retrieve previously learned knowledge about the forgotten class(es).
 The formula for calculating an AIN value is $AIN = \frac{r_t (M_u, M_{orig}, \alpha)}{r_t (M_s, M_{orig}, \alpha)}$, where $\alpha\%$ is a margin around the initial precision used to determine relearn time. $r_t(M, M_{orig}, \alpha )$ are mini-batches (or steps) to be achieved by the model $M$ on the classes to be forgotten within $\alpha\%$ of the precision compared to the original model $M_{orig}$. $M_u$ and $M_s$ respectively represent the unlearned model and a model trained from scratch.